mihailrc/selfDrivingCar/behavioralCloning/README.md

  - different activations: RELU, ELU and LeakyRELU.
 For this project LeakyRELU performed best
  - different values for Dropout.
 Initially the Dropout between Convolution layers was 0.25 but it was later changed to 0.5 throughout.
  - tuned the bias for selecting images with large steering value.
 One alternative I did not experiment with was to use different bias values for different epochs.
 For example start including more and more small steering values as training progresses.
  - tuned steering angle adjustment when using left or right images.
-Optimal value seems to be around 0.15 - 0.2.
-Selecting higher values results in wavy driving while lower values seem to require more training.
+Selecting higher values results in wavy driving but allows the car to make sharper turns which turns out to be useful for Track 2.

 The optimizer used in this project is Adam with default settings.